 Minimising Further Harm

-When teachers, health workers,

-police or other professionals

-are advised of incidents of

-gender based abuse, they

-should assess whether a

-referral to Local Authority

-services is required (in line with

-Local Safeguarding Partnership

-thresholds, policy and

-procedures).
+When teachers, health workers, police or other professionals are advised of incidents of gender-based violence, they should assess whether a referral to Local Authority services is required (in line with Local Safeguarding Partnership thresholds, policy and procedures).
 This will enable a decision to be made as to the appropriate level and type of intervention required.
 In cases of intimate partner abuse, for example, social workers will seek to work with families in order to safeguard children and young people who are also at risk of harm.
 In Greater Manchester, we recognise that this approach can place extra pressures on victims, especially mothers, who can feel under pressure to manage the dangers posed by abusers who are still threatening them or using coercive control.
-In 2021, we will be taking the following action to redress this:
+We will be taking the following action to redress this:

-A new programme of training will enhance understanding of gender based abuse among social workers and CAFCAS officers, with a specific focus on the need to support mothers who have lived with abuse and develop systems that do not allow abusive men to evade intervention.
+A new programme of training will enhance understanding of genderbased violence among social workers and Cafcass officers, with a specific focus on the need to support mothers who have lived with abuse and develop systems that do not allow abusive men to evade intervention.
+This training will take full account of the recommendations of the Ministry of Justice's (2020) report on Assessing Risk of Harm to Children and Parents in Private Law Children Cases.99